-Uighur journalist Erkin Tursun is serving a 20-year sentence in the Xinjiang Uighur Autonomous Region on anti-state charges.
+Uyghur journalist Erkin Tursun is serving a sentence of 19 years and 10 months in the Xinjiang Uyghur Autonomous Region on anti-state charges.
 Police detained Tursun, a television host and producer for the state-owned Ili Television Station in Ghulja county, in March 2018.

-After Tursun’s program on Uighur poverty aired, his regular show “Hopeful Eyes”—a program aimed at children—was canceled and authorities started to investigate him, according to Radio Free Asia.
+After Tursun’s program on Uyghur poverty aired, his regular show “Hopeful Eyes”—a program aimed at children—was canceled, and authorities started to investigate him, according to U.S. Congress-funded Radio Free Asia (RFA).

-Police detained him in March 2018 for “inciting ethnic hatred, ethnic discrimination, and harboring,” according to news reports and the websites of multiple Chinese embassies.
+Police detained him in March 2018 for “inciting ethnic hatred, ethnic discrimination, and harboring,” according to news reports.

 When CPJ called Ili Television Station in late 2018, the person who answered the phone said that she was not familiar with the name.
 She hung up when asked about Tursun’s program.